kaby76/AntlrVSIX/README.md

 ## Refactoring

-Refactoring helps to make grammars cleaner (reformatting), more readable (reducing the length of the RHS of a rule), and more efficient (reducing the number of non-terminals) for Antlr.
+Antlrvsix provides a number of transformations that can help to make grammars cleaner (reformatting), more readable (reducing the length of the RHS of a rule), and more efficient (reducing the number of non-terminals) for Antlr.

-Some of the refactorings implemented, or planned, include:
+Some of these refactorings are very specific for Antlr due to the way the parser works, e.g., converting a prioritized chain of productions recognizing an arithmetic expression to a recursive alternate form.
+The refactorings implemented are:

 * Replace string literals in parser with lexer symbols.
 * Remove useless parser rules.